gkarthik/ivar/docs/MANUAL.md

 Get primers with mismatches to the reference sequence
 ----

 iVar uses a .tsv file with variants to get the zero based indices(based on the BED file) of mismatched primers.
-The output is the primer indices delimited by a space.
-The output is written to stdout and can be written to a file by redirecting output into a file using `>`.
+This command requires another .tsv file with each line containing the left and right primer names separated by a tab.
+This is used to get both the primers for an amplicon with a single mismatched primer.
+The output is a text file with the zero based primer indices delimited by a space.
+The output is written to a a text file using the prefix provided.

 Command:
 ```
 ivar getmasked
-Usage: ivar getmasked -i <input-filtered.tsv> -b <primers.bed> -p <prefix>
+Usage: ivar getmasked -i <input-filtered.tsv> -b <primers.bed> -f <primer_pairs.tsv> -p <prefix>
 Note: This step is used only for amplicon-based sequencing.

 Input Options    Description
-           -i    (Required) Input filtered variants tsv generated from ivar filtervariants
+           -i    (Required) Input filtered variants tsv generated from 'ivar filtervariants'
            -b    (Required) BED file with primer sequences and positions
+           -f    (Required) Primer pair information file containing left and right primer names for the same amplicon separated by a tab
 Output Options   Description
            -p    (Required) Prefix for the output text file